icebreakerone/ib1-technical-docs/docs/metadata.md

 [dcat:versionNotes](https://www.w3.org/TR/vocab-dcat-3/#Property:resource_version_notes)
 : Notes used to explain any changes to this version.

-#
+### Distribution metadata fields

-To specify how the data may be
+To specify how the data may be downloaded, one or more associated `dcat:Distribution` objects must be included which contain:

 [dcat:downloadURL](https://www.w3.org/TR/vocab-dcat-3/#Property:distribution_download_url)
+: A stable URL for download of the dataset, subject to access

 ### Additional metadata for Datasets